We often think about our brains as the ultimate authority, the ultimate truth.

 But, as it turns out, sometimes they are big, fat, liars.

+The thing is, our brains have our best interests at heart, but they’re scared of change.
 They like things the way they are now — even if you have other goals to change your habits or create new ones.

 In fact, our brains will tell us some pretty silly lies to try to resist change, especially when we’re trying to change a habit that requires a lot of willpower, like changing financial habits.